PHOTOX/promdens/README.md

 Derivation of PDA and PDAW and its benchmark against quantum dynamics can be found at [ArXiV](https://arxiv.org/abs/2408.17359) or soon at JPCL.

 ### Installation
-The code is published on PyPI and can be installed via pip
+The code is published on PyPI and can be installed with pip

 ```console
 pip install promdens